Bidishabiswas1704/Time_series_analysis/README.md

 ## 🔄 Time-Series Analysis:
 Leveraging advanced time-series models, including SARIMA (Seasonal Autoregressive Integrated Moving Average), to capture underlying patterns and seasonality in beer production data.

-## 🌐 User-Friendly Streamlit App:
-An intuitive web application built with Streamlit, allowing users to interactively visualize and explore forecasted beer production.
-Users can customize input parameters such as the start date and the number of forecast steps.

 ## 🤖 Automated Forecasting:
 The project automates the forecasting process, providing users with a reliable tool for predicting beer production without the need for extensive statistical knowledge.